dantleech/what-changed/README.md

 - Only packages hosted on Github are supported.
 - Lock files are archived forever (or until you delete them from `vendor/composer/archive`).
+- Downgrades are not detected (as with `monolog/monolog` in the console dump below).

 ```bash
 $ composer what-changed